Cider press. Own cider production business. How to make cider carbonated

 Terrafugia Transition

-A real car that can fly is a novelty of the current year.
-We can see an incredible means of transportation on land and air thanks to developing technologies.
+A real car that can fly is new this year.
+We can see an incredible means of transportation on land and in the air thanks to developing technologies.

-It is a Boston drone TF-X four-seat sedan.
+The Boston-based TF-X drone is a four-seat sedan.

-The developer equipped it with two electric motors and the same number of wings that can take two positions: horizontal - in preparation for takeoff and vertical - when moving on the ground.
-Thanks to the ability of the wings to fold, the unique airplane car fits easily in a regular garage.
-And he also has a 300-horsepower internal combustion engine.
+The developer equipped it with two electric motors and the same number of wings, which can take two positions: horizontal when preparing for takeoff and vertical when moving on the ground.
+Thanks to the ability of the wings to fold, the unique airplane car fits easily into a regular garage.
+It also has a 300-horsepower internal combustion engine.

-Thanks to additional propellers and a tunnel fan in the tail, the flying car does not care where to land and where to take off.
-It doesn't have to have a runway at all.
+Thanks to additional propellers and a tunnel fan in the tail, the flying car doesn't care where to land or take off from.
+It doesn't necessarily have to have a runway.

 Speed

-Its maximum value reaches 320 km / h, and the distance covered by a flying machine is 800 km.
+Its maximum value reaches 320 km/h, and the distance covered by a flying car is 800 km.

 Control

-It is automatic.
+It's automatic.
 Therefore, a pilot is not required.
-It is enough just to enter the appropriate item into the control system so that the transport starts moving in a given direction.
+It is enough to simply enter the appropriate item into the control system so that the vehicle starts moving in the given direction.

-In an unusual situation, the driver of a flying miracle has the opportunity to make an emergency landing or stop.
+In an unusual situation, the driver of the flying miracle has the opportunity to make an emergency landing or stop.

-Anyone who has a driver's license and has completed a pilot training course can ride a flying car and fly.
+Anyone who has a driver's license and has completed a pilot training course will be able to drive a flying car and fly.

 Price

 The price of such a miracle transport, which will appear by 2025, will reach 279 thousand euros.
-But, in the future, it will decline and perhaps someday a flying car will become as common as a classic one.
+But in the future it will decrease and perhaps one day a flying car will become as commonplace as a classic one.

 Video